BBQ Pulled Chicken for Instant Pot or Slow Cooker

 Return shredded chicken to pot and stir to coat with sauce.

-As long as your barbecue sauce is pourable, it will work well in the Instant Pot.
+- As long as your barbecue sauce is pourable, it will work well in a 6-quart Instant Pot.
 If it’s extraordinarily thick, thin it with water to a pourable consistency before proceeding.